 Downward Dog is a great stress reliever, providing you ample time to rest your mind and stretch out tense muscles caused by anxiety.
 Begin in a standing position and exhale as you bend down, placing your hands with fingers outstretched, on the mat shoulder-width apart.
 Reach your legs back, stretching them so your knees are not bent but so they are aligned with your hands, also shoulder- width apart.
 Breathe slowly for 60 seconds and repeat for ultimate relief.

-If you are stressed, you are probably holding on to it physically in your pelvis, neck and back.
+If you are stressed, you are probably holding on to it physically in your pelvis, neck, and back.
 Using the combo of cat and cow poses helps to relieve stress build up in these areas.
 Begin with your hands and knees on your mat in a tabletop position, both in alignment with each other.
 Round your back up towards the ceiling (resembling a cat), but dropping your tailbone and head to the ground.
 Then do the reverse and arch your back down, with your head and tailbone reaching towards the sky.
 Repeat.

 4. Bridge Pose

 This pose both stretches the back and opens the space around your heart, which is believed to force energy away from your anxious thoughts and change the blood flow of your body, releasing emotions.
 Achieve this pose by laying on your mat with legs bent and arms down to your sides.
-Slowly lift your bottom and back off the mat and places your hands underneath, either grasping each other or your ankles, for a full stretch.
+Slowly lift your bottom and back off the mat and place your hands underneath, either grasping each other or your ankles, for a full stretch.
 Release and repeat.

 5. Child's Pose

-Child’s Pose is one of the most relaxing poses that also encourages better blood flow towards your brain.
+Child's Pose is one of the most relaxing poses that also encourages better blood flow towards your brain.
 Sit on your knees that are spaced shoulder-width apart.
 Take a deep breath and lower your torso down towards your thighs, extending your arms forward.
-Rest your forehead to the mat and breathe deeply.
+Rest your forehead on the mat and breathe deeply.
 You can keep your hands forward or move them to your sides.

 6. Fish Pose

-The fish pose is known for light back and shoulder stretching, and ridding your body of anxiety.
+The fish pose is known for light back and shoulder stretching and ridding your body of anxiety.
 Begin by lying on your back with arms at your sides.
 Slide your hands under your buttocks and keep them there.
 Then inhale and lift your upper back and head off the floor, pressing your forearms and elbows into the floor.
 You can keep your legs straight out in front of your, bend at the knee or the most complicated- folded like the Lotus pose.
 While in fish pose, take several breaths and lower torso and head back down.

 7. Seated Forward Bend

-The Seated Forward Bend will give your back a much needed stretch in addition to releasing stress from the body.
+The Seated Forward Bend will give your back a much-needed stretch in addition to releasing stress from the body.
 It takes practice to achieve the form in this photo, but you can do it.
 Begin by sitting on your mat with feet together and outstretched before you.
 Extend your hands towards the feet and focus on them as you lower your torso down.
 Try touching your toes and resting your head on your legs for the ultimate stretch.

 8. Extended Puppy